antmercado94/bingocompanionapp/README.md

 ## **Tests**

-End-to-end testing of the application was done using [Cypress](https://www.cypress.io/) and can be ran via the Cypress GUI or CLI
+End-to-end testing of the application was done using [Cypress](https://www.cypress.io/) and can be ran via the Cypress GUI or CLI.

 Open Cypress testing GUI: